data-provider/website/website/versioned_docs/version-2.3.0/api-providers-and-selectors-methods.md

 ### `read()`

-Dispatchs the read method.
+Dispatches the read method.
 In the case of providers, it will dispatch the internal `readMethod` implemented by specific origin addons.
 In case of selectors, it will dispatch the `read` method of all needed dependencies and execute the `selector function` as described in the [Selector API](api-selector.md).

-When there is no cache for the resource, a `readStart` event will be triggered at the beggining, and a `readSuccess` event will be triggered at the end (or `readError` in case of error).
+When there is no cache for the resource, a `readStart` event will be triggered at the beginning, and a `readSuccess` event will be triggered at the end (or `readError` in case of error).
 Read the [events API chapter](api-events.md) for further info.

 #### Returns